 Prioritize public transport

-Public transport, whether by train or bus, is environmentally friendly way to meet and interact with the locals.
+Of all the modes of transport available at your destination, which should you choose?
+Public transport, whether train or bus, is environmentally friendly and an excellent way to meet and interact with the local people.
+It’s a much more authentic experience than your own car.
 It’s also good for your wallet!
-It’s a much more authentic experience than owning a car.

 Reduce water and electricity consumption

 Beyond consumer goods, the use of natural resources such as water and electricity is at the heart of the responsible travel discourse in the context of global warming.
-This is especially true in countries with hot and dry climates, where water and electricity are real issues for the local population on a daily basis.
+This is particularly true in countries with hot and dry climates, where water and electricity are real issues for local people on a daily basis.
 The negative impacts of mass tourism can be felt much more acutely in these fragile destinations.

-Why not implement these simple yet effective tips on your next vacation?
+Why not try these simple but effective tips on your next holiday?

 - Consider not changing your hotel towels every day

-- Be sure to turn off lights in your accommodation when you leave for the day.
+- Turn off lights in your accommodation when you leave for the day

-- Close curtains to avoid excessive use of air conditioning during the day; better yet, turn it off!
+- Close curtains to avoid excessive use of air conditioning during the day; better still, turn it off!

-In addition to everyday consumption, your choices in tourism activities are crucial.
-Before booking a sports, cultural or nature activity, you can analyze its impact on the environment and local communities.
+In addition to your daily consumption, your choice of tourism activities is crucial.
+Before booking a sports, cultural or nature activity, you can analyse its impact on the environment and local communities.

 - Is the activity economically beneficial to the local community?